Michał Winiarski

 Michał Jerzy Winiarski (born 28 September 1983) is a Polish professional volleyball coach and former player.
-He was a member of the Poland national team from 2004 to 2014.
-A participant in the Olympic Games (Beijing 2008, London 2012), 2014 World Champion, and the 2012 World League winner.
-He currently serves as head coach for the Germany national team and the Polish PlusLiga team, Aluron CMC Warta Zawiercie.
+Winiarski was a member of the Poland national team from 2004 to 2014, a participant in the Olympic Games (Beijing 2008, London 2012), 2014 World Champion, and the 2012 World League winner.
+He serves as head coach for the Polish PlusLiga team, Aluron CMC Warta Zawiercie.

 Personal life

 Michał Winiarski was born in Bydgoszcz, Poland.
 He graduated from the Sports Championship School in Spała.
 He studied at the Management and Administration College in Opole.
 On 13 May 2006, he married Dagmara (née Stęplewska).
 On 28 November 2006, their son Oliwier was born.
 On 13 March 2014, his wife gave birth to their second son, named Antoni.